segaln17/nh2585-s24-CodeLab1-Week2/README.md

 Collect emeralds to progress through a strange, flat plane of existence, but don't hit the spikes!

-WASD controls
-This game uses singletons
+WASD controls; this game uses singletons